Family Camp and Rites of Passage

 All children and at least one adult must attend at least 7 days of the 8 day program.
 Additional adults may attend less than the required 7 days.
 Full attendance helps support the community building of family camp, and allows participants to experience the beginning-middle-end journey of the camp— which is part of its magic!
 If you need to attend only a portion of the retreat, please call the Front Desk to register (970-881-2184.)

 Please see this article about Family Camp on our blog:

 Steve Sachs has been an educator for the past 30 years.
 He taught in Montessori schools for 22 years before co-founding Eastern Sun Academy, a private school in contemplative education.
 He now teaches at both Alaya Preschool and Naropa University.
 Steve has been a member of the Shambhala-Buddhist community since 1982.

-Kelly Lindsey has been serving children and families in the Shambhala community for twelve years, leading Shambhala Children’s programs and events, assisting Family Meditative Art classes, Rites of Passage programs, and Family Camps.
+Kelly Lindsey has been serving children and families in the Shambhala community for fifteen years, leading Shambhala Children’s programs and events, and directing the Rites of Passage program and Family Camp.